Shopify/quilt/.github/CONTRIBUTING.md

 ## Releasing

 The release process currently involves some manual steps to complete.
-Please ping one of the repo owners in the `#quilt` slack channel when you're ready to merge a new PR into `master`, and we will orchestrate a new release.
+Please ping one of the repo owners in the `#quilt` Slack channel when you're ready to merge a new PR into `master`, and we will orchestrate a new release.

 **Note** Version numbers in `package.json` files should never be altered manually.
 This will be done via scripts as part of the release process.